 In August, during the same time, at least 6,000 buy-to-let homes were bought, which was 13 per cent low as compared to last year and reported a fall of 2.3 per cent in the month compared to the same period in the last year's in-home mortgage.

-Currently, investors seeking property which have been rented have to pay taxes on capital gains on profits through sales of 28 percent.
-Experts believe the regional markets are stable but the lack of landlords will result in an increase in rents and there will be pressure on the upper end due to low supply.
+Currently, investors seeking a property which have been rented have to pay taxes on capital gains on profits through sales of 28 per cent.
+Experts believe the regional markets are stable, but the lack of landlords will increase rents, and there will be pressure on the upper end due to low supply.

-The buy to let market continues to be affected by tax changes and regulatory issues but some new provisions are expected to be introduced to provide relief to landlords on selling to the tenant.
+The buy-to-let market continues to be affected by tax changes and regulatory issues.
+Nevertheless, new provisions are expected to relieve landlords from selling to the tenant.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).